adchad90/Lox/README.md

-# 🔐 Lox - CLI Password Manager
+# 🔐 Lox - CLI Based Vault

-A secure, multi-user command-line password manager that keeps your passwords safe locally.
+Safeguard anything that matters — from passwords to private files — with uncompromising security and simplicity.

 ## ✨ Features